josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 ### 6 - Query using an Atlas Vector Search Index.

 This last option will allow us to test that the creation of the embeddings and the Vector Search is working as expected.
-For this option we are using the hardcoded input: `War in outer space` and using `Langchaing MongoDBAtlasVectorSearch` to return the first result with higher [vector score](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-stage/#atlas-vector-search-score).
+For this option, we are using the hardcoded input: `War in outer space` and using `Langchaing MongoDBAtlasVectorSearch` to return the first result with a higher [vector score](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-stage/#atlas-vector-search-score).

 If all previous steps worked fine, the result we will get is the following: